alephtwo/tragedy-looper-generator/README.md

 Whenever possible, the published rules of the game are respected.
 For example, if the "Sign with me!" plot is chosen, the Key Person is guaranteed to be a Girl.
-Things that known to deviate from this are documented on the [issue tracker](https://github.com/alephtwo/tragedy-looper-generator/issues).
+Things that are known to deviate from this are documented on the [issue tracker](https://github.com/alephtwo/tragedy-looper-generator/issues).

 The number of loops is calculated from the published rules of the game, with